Frequently Asked Questions About Animal Cruelty

 WHAT ARE THE WARNING SIGNS THAT SOMEONE IS VIOLENT OR IS ON THE WAY TO BECOMING VIOLENT?

 We offer information for specific communities and professionals who are in the position where they need to recognize and respond to animal cruelty, including law enforcement, veterinarians, social service workers, and concerned parents or neighbors.
-Click below for a list of general signs that an individual could become violent:

 For more information from other resources, please click here.